Manish-keer19/Full_Stack-InstaClone/hello.md

-# this md file contain how to add typscrip in you express
+# this md file contain how to add typscrip in you express and how to setup local storage in react native

 # Creating a Node.js Backend with TypeScript